himanshu-chaddha/JavaScript/README.md

 ## 3. Object Literals

 > These are key value pairs.
+And commonly known as objects and elements in them are properties of them. \
+> And the value of the properties of an object may be a single value, a multivalued array or an object enclosed in {} itself.

 - **eg.**